 "God bless America!" says the politician.
-And of course, he is usually very ambiguous about who he has in mind when he invokes this blessing (probably because he's not after God's blessing nearly as much as your vote).
+And of course, he is usually very ambiguous about who he has in mind when he invokes this blessing.
 God, he says.
 In our day and age it's politically correct to talk about "God" in generic terms.
 Why is that?
 Because it's hard to offend someone when you use a term that allows the listener to define God as he pleases.